paulhibbitts/publishing-with-docsify-this/README.md

 ### GitHub

-GitHub is an online Git service, providing point-and-click means to create and manage Git repositories.
+GitHub and Codeberg are examples of online Git services, providing point-and-click means to create and manage Git repositories.

 In addition to supporting the hosting of Git repositories, online editing of repository content such as Markdown files (using the filename extension .md) is also provided.